Towards AI Forensics: Did the Artificial Intelligence System Do It?: Evaluation

+We trained a VGG \cite{sim14} variant (Table \ref{tab:arch}) for 30 epochs without data augmentation with L2 weight regularization factor of 0.0005 with a batch size of 128 leading to test accuracies of about 45\%.
+Note that better-performing models would be to our advantage, i.e., to that of an investigator.
+Low accuracy might be used as a means to disguise.
+The reason is that low accuracy relates to noisy classifications making differences used for investigation between models (and features) less profound.
+For k-Means we used Python's sklearn library.
+We used stochastic gradient with learning rate decay starting from 0.12, decaying by a factor of 10 after epochs 20 and 30.\\

-As CNN we utilize a VGG-10 type architecture (see supplement) trained on some classes of the CIFAR-100 dataset.
-For $NT$, $RT$, $ET$, we choose distinct sets of samples $S_O$ and $S_A$, each corresponding to those of a random class.
-The CIFAR-100 dataset consists of 100 classes, which are summarized by twenty more general categories, e.g.~the category `people' contains `baby', `boy', `girl', `man', and `woman'.
-As classes $\mathcal{D}$ we use for $\zeta_A$ samples of a class from the same category as $S_A$, for $\zeta_O$ samples from the same category as $S_O$ and for $\zeta_R$ samples of a class not in any category of $S_O$ or $S_A$.
-We train the networks without the three classes $\mathcal{D}:=\{\zeta_O,\zeta_A,\zeta_R\}$.
-They are used for evaluation of our methods.
-We choose 30 sets $\mathcal{D}$, i.e. we train 30 networks for each $NT, RT$ and $ET$.
+We trained on the Cifar-100 dataset.
+For $NT$, $RT$, and $ET$, we choose distinct sets of samples $S_O$ and $S_A$, each corresponding to those of a random class.
+Cifar-100 consists of 100 classes summarized by 20 more general categories, e.g., `people' contains baby, boy, girl, man, and woman.
+For the three classes $\mathcal{U}:=\{\zeta_O,\zeta_A,\zeta_R\}$ we use for $\zeta_A$ samples of a class from the same category as $S_A$, for $\zeta_O$ samples from the same category as $S_O$ and for $\zeta_R$ samples of a class not in any category of $S_O$ or $S_A$.
+We train the networks without the three classes $\mathcal{U}$.
+They are used for evaluation.
+We train 30 networks for each $NT$, $RT$, and $ET$.
+For each network, we randomly choose the sets $\mathcal{U}$.